 Yes, I have to plug my own business here.
 I wrote this article years ago, but recently started my own skincare line of organic and non-toxic products for all skin types.
 They are exactly the products I made myself over the years that include organic oils like jojoba and tamanu for scarring, along with the amazing essential oils.

 These are the products I used to clear my acne.
 I now have clear skin but if you’ve ever had truly severe acne, you know that even after the skin clears – it’s left scars.
-I had deep, pitted scars.
+There were deep, pitted scars.
 I hate this term but after I cleared my skin through diet and natural oils, I had a “crater face.”
 I’ve been able to greatly reduce the scarring from using these products.

-With every $50 order of Ancestral Organics, I will send you a free four week meal plan that is incredibly healthy, anti-inflammatory and nutrient dense.
-No diets, no counting calories, just real, simple, straight forward food that will help you achieve the best skin of your life.
-Plus, with every $50 order you get free shipping!
+With every $50 order of Ancestral Organics, I will send you a free four-week meal plan that is incredibly healthy, anti-inflammatory and nutrient dense.
+No diets, no counting calories, just real, simple, straightforward food that will help you achieve the best skin of your life.
+Plus, with every $50 order, you get free shipping!